cloudfoundry/credhub/README.md

 Development configurations are in `application-dev*.yml` files.

-By default, credhub launches with the `dev-h2` profile.
+By default, CredHub launches with the `dev-h2` profile.

 ### Starting the server with different databases